Wex47/Orbi/readme.md

 The assistant can handle at least the following task types:

 1. **Weather-based questions**
-   - Example: *“is April a good time to travel in Tokyo?”*
+   - Example: *“is April a good time to travel to Tokyo?”*

 2. **Recommendations & activities**
    - Example: *“What are the best activities to do in Tokyo?”*